 In both forms of the condition, blood sugar levels can become too high — a condition known as hyperglycemia.
-Unless controlled, this can lead to a number of complications, including kidney disease, cardiovascular disease, and nerve damage.
+Unless controlled, this can lead to a number of complications,

 A diabetes diagnosis is normally made using the fasting plasma glucose (FPG) test or the A1C test.
 The FPG test assesses a person’s blood glucose level at a single time point, while the A1C test measures average blood glucose levels over the previous 3 months.

 When it comes to determining which type of diabetes a person has, healthcare professionals might look for diabetes-related autoantibodies in the blood.
 These are proteins produced by the immune system that can attack the body’s own cells.